marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

                 pid, sts = os.waitpid(self.pid, flag)
 ```

-The actual source code line that corresponds to the bytecode instruction begin
+The actual source code line that corresponds to the bytecode instruction being
 executed is a bit more tricky to obtain, but the interpreter abstracts all the
 complexity by providing *PyFrame_GetLineNumber*.